 Your website or blog is like that store.
 You must do your best to make it look presentable to the visitors.
 The product images should be fantastic to attract attention, and the descriptions should be written carefully to increase the chances of sales.

 Here are some tips:

 - Choose a quality, premium WordPress theme that’s optimized for WooCommerce.
-Personally, I use the free Astra theme paired with the Elementor Pro [affiliate] website builder plugin.
+Personally, I use the free Astra theme paired with the Elementor Pro website builder plugin.
 Elementor (pro version) has theme builder capabilities which allow you to set up shop pages in creative ways.
 Some Genesis framework based themes are also optimized for WooCommerce and the framework itself is high-quality.

-- Create a navigation item for your shop page and make it stand out from the rest of the navigation items (on desktop view).
+- Create a navigation item for your shop page and make it stand out from the rest of the navigation items (optional).
 This is not absolutely necessary, however, it does help!
 Until not long ago, my “shop” navigation item looked just the same as the rest of the navigation items, but as soon as I added custom styles to just that menu item, my sales increased.
 Co-incidence?
 Well, it’s possible, but I strongly suggest you try it out.
 At the very least, it doesn’t hurt to try.
 But do it in a non-disruptive way.
 The idea is to make the “shop” menu item stand out, but not disrupt the flow of the entire site.
 Use on-brand colors to customize the look and style of this menu item.
 If you’re not CSS-savvy, I strongly suggest hiring a developer or a virtual assistant who knows how to code to help you with this.

 Below are some examples of the accentuated “Shop” menu items.

 - Create beautiful product images as mentioned in the previous section.
 For reference, see this post for some tutorials on how to create product images with Photoshop.